Written by

 When you customize this template, it measures the actions that matter most for your team.

-Start with your top performers' calls
+1. Start with your top performers' calls

 Look for:

-Specific phrases they use during objection handling
+Specific phrases they use when handling difficult interactions

-Question sequences that qualify prospects effectively
+Question sequences that move conversations forward effectively

 Compliance approaches that satisfy requirements while maintaining momentum

-Add industry-specific compliance criteria
+2. Add industry-specific compliance criteria

 Build your form around the regulations that govern your specific business.

-Weight criteria by revenue impact
+3. Weight criteria by impact

 Assign point values based on importance: